 From 2006-2011 I co-led the world-jazz group Tanaóra with singer-songwriter Cecilia Engelhart and internationally-known percussionist Michael Spiro.
-Our CD ‘Día Real’ (which I co-produced and also helped record, edit, and mix) featured Cecilia’s original songs.
-The arrangements creatively and freely blended Afro-Cuban, Caribbean, Brazilian, and American jazz and popular styles.
+Our CD ‘Día Real’ (which I co-produced and also helped record, edit, and mix) featured Cecilia’s original songs, blending Latin, Caribbean, Brazilian, and American jazz and popular music forms.
 The band also included Bay Area stalwarts David Belove (bass), the late Ron Stallings (saxes), and the late Paul Van Wageningen (drums).

 From 2002-2003, I performed with Avance, another of the top salsa bands in the Bay Area, led by Santana percussionist Karl Perazzo and singer-songwriter Armando Cordoba.
 The CD ‘Seguimos’, on which I played piano, was nominated for a Bammy award.

 From 1996-2002, I performed with Anthony Blea y Su Charanga (formerly ‘Charanson’), led by the virtuoso violinist, and played on the CD ‘Virgen de la Caridad’.

 For additional recording credits, please see the Discography page.